WELCOME TO MANGA UNIVERSITY!

 Judy and Ron Hibbard live in Sacramento, California, and keep watch over the Japanime warehouse.
 We depend on them to make sure all of our Campus Store and wholesale orders are shipped out quickly and safely every day, and they never fail to get the job done.

 Since our launch more than a decade ago, we've released more than 40 titles, including several editions of the renowned How to Draw Manga series; the Japanese government award-winning Kanji de Manga series; the runaway bestseller Manga Moods (and its equally delightful sequel, Manga Moods, Too); and the yummy Manga Cookbook, an American Library Association Top 10 Paperback selection.

 IS MANGA UNIVERSITY A REAL SCHOOL?

 Yes, and no. We get e-mails every day asking about enrollment in Manga University, but we simply call ourselves a "university" to emphasize the educational nature of our products and services.

-However, Glenn and our artists have conducted lectures and seminars at Temple University's Tokyo campus, and we do offer an online drawing class for students of all ages who want to get better at drawing manga.
+However, Glenn and our artists have conducted lectures and seminars at Temple University's Tokyo campus, and we do offer an Home Study Course for students of all ages who want to get better at drawing manga.
 We also regularly arrange workshops, private lessons and Japan homestay programs with professional manga artists here in Japan.
 If you are interested in any of these learning opportunities, please contact us.